hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 In the next section we will go over several ways to call the remodeler, and illustrate the use of some commands.

-(using-the-online-tools-to-test-and-debug-anchor)=
+(using-the-remodeling-tools-anchor)=
-# Using the online tools to test and debug
+## Using the remodeling tools

+The remodeler can be called in a number of ways including using online tools and from the command line.
+The following sections explain various ways to use the available tools.

+(online-tools-for-debugging-anchor)=
+### Online tools for debugging

 When first creating a remodeler json file some issues may occur.
 Event files may contain unexpected values.
 Also, it is easy to make mistakes in setting up the json file.